-The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of noncurrent assets for which cash settlement has yet to take place.
+The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of non-current assets for which cash settlement has yet to take place.
 Under statutory arrangements the authority does not treat these gains as usable for financing new capital expenditure until they are backed by capital receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.
 The Council has identified monies due to it in respect of discounts provided by two third parties on sales of new dwellings on a development in the borough.
-These receipts will arise over the next 25 years, as relevant properties are sold or redeemed, and they are shown on the balance sheet and within Long Term Debtors in note 18 to the accounts.
+These receipts will arise over the next 25 years, as relevant properties are sold or redeemed, and they are shown on the balance sheet and within Long Term Debtors in Note 18 to the accounts.

-2022/23 2021/22
+2024/25 2023/24

 DEFERRED CAPITAL RECEIPTS RESERVE

 £,000 £,000

-Balance at 1 April (12,934) (13,482)
+Balance at 1 April (17,712) (11,468)

-Transfer to the Capital Receipts Reserve upon receipt of cash 49 73
+Transfer to the Capital Receipts Reserve upon receipt of cash 7,195 0

+Write off of lease 0 646

+New Deferred Receipt (Stone Lodge) (4,507) (7,195)

-Discounted Sale Scheme - New Reciepts and Valuation Changes 95 (1,098)
+Discounted Sale Scheme - New Receipts and Valuation Changes 498 (26)

-Discounted Sales Scheme - Written Out on Receipt of Cash 1,322 1,573
+Discounted Sales Scheme - Written Out on Receipt of Cash 413 331

-Balance at 31 March (11,468) (12,934)
+Balance at 31 March (14,113) (17,712)